Friday, August 8, 2008

 Older mansions in Dahlem have been made into

-separate apartments but some still are a house to one family.
+separate apartments, but some are still a house for one family.

 Modern apartments in Dahlem.